1987: Stock market tanks

->

-> > Location: Brussels
+> Location: Brussels

->

-> The Treaty of the European Union, also known as the Maastricht Treaty, goes into effect in November, after a rough series of political wrangling that, among other concessions, allows the U.K. and Denmark to opt out of the common euro currency.
-The treaty opens the way to removing border controls among member states and invites new members to join the union.
+The Treaty of the European Union, also known as the Maastricht Treaty, went into effect in November, after years of political wrangling.
+Among other concessions, the treaty allowed the U.K. and Denmark to opt out of the common euro currency.
+The treaty opened the way to removing border controls among member states and invited new members to join the union.

->

-> > Date: April 19
+> Date: April 19